shaynewx/GDWG/README.md

 Formally, this directed weighted graph *G* = (*N*,  *E*) will consist of a set of nodes *N* and a set of unweighted/weighted edges *E*.

+Explicit assumption for *N* and *E*: copyable, comparable (i.e. you can do ==, < etc.), streamable (i.e. you can use `operator<<`) and hashable.

 All nodes are unique, that is to say, no two nodes will have the same value and shall not compare equal using `operator==`.

 Given a node, an edge directed into it is called an *incoming edge* and an edge directed out of it is called an *outgoing edge*.
 The *in-degree* of a node is the number of its incoming edges.
 Similarly, the *out-degree* of a node is the number of its outgoing edges.

 A graph can include both weighted and unweighted edges.
-In graph theory, unweighted edges are typically treated as having a weight as 1.
 This applies to this assignment as well, therefore, you need to differentiate between weighted and unweighted edges in your implementation.

 You need to make use of dynamic polymorphism to implement a base `edge` class, from which `unweighted_edge` and `weighted_edge` classes will inherit.
 The `edge` class will represent a directed edge from a source node `src` to a destination node `dst`.
 The derived classes will specialise the behaviour of the edge based on whether it is weighted or unweighted.